By adding to My Courses you can compare courses and create a personalised prospectus.

 Click on the button below to enquire about this course.

-This course is recognised by the Tourism Management Institute, the destination management section of the Tourism Society.
+This course is also recognised by the Tourism Management Institute, the destination management section of the Tourism Society.

 Bookmark or share this page| More

 BSc (Honours) Tourism Management, graduate

-'When applying for universities, Sheffield Hallam was actually my 6th option.
+'When applying for universities, Sheffield Hallam was actually my sixth option.
 However, when I came for the open day I instantly changed my mind and decided that this was where I wanted to spend the next four years.
 City campus was fresh and inspiring and the facilities were first-class.

 'When researching courses, many seemed to follow a similar pattern and so I made my decision of which university to attend based purely on the city and the university itself.

 'Sheffield has a great atmosphere, both through the day and at night.
 The city is vibrant yet friendly.
 There's lots to see and do whatever your interests.
 Sheffield has everything from museums and theatres to shopping and sports venues.
 The nightlife is excellent and there is something for everyone, whatever your taste.